metaleap/zentient/zdbg-vsc/proto/readme.md

 ```go
 var OnAttachRequest func(*AttachRequest, *AttachResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `AttachRequest` to populate the given `AttachResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `AttachRequest` to populate the given `AttachResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnCompletionsRequest func(*CompletionsRequest, *CompletionsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `CompletionsRequest` to populate the given `CompletionsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `CompletionsRequest` to populate the given `CompletionsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnConfigurationDoneRequest func(*ConfigurationDoneRequest, *ConfigurationDoneResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ConfigurationDoneRequest` to populate the given `ConfigurationDoneResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ConfigurationDoneRequest` to populate the given `ConfigurationDoneResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnContinueRequest func(*ContinueRequest, *ContinueResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ContinueRequest` to populate the given `ContinueResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ContinueRequest` to populate the given `ContinueResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnDisconnectRequest func(*DisconnectRequest, *DisconnectResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `DisconnectRequest` to populate the given `DisconnectResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `DisconnectRequest` to populate the given `DisconnectResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnEvaluateRequest func(*EvaluateRequest, *EvaluateResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `EvaluateRequest` to populate the given `EvaluateResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `EvaluateRequest` to populate the given `EvaluateResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnExceptionInfoRequest func(*ExceptionInfoRequest, *ExceptionInfoResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ExceptionInfoRequest` to populate the given `ExceptionInfoResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ExceptionInfoRequest` to populate the given `ExceptionInfoResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnGotoRequest func(*GotoRequest, *GotoResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `GotoRequest` to populate the given `GotoResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `GotoRequest` to populate the given `GotoResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnGotoTargetsRequest func(*GotoTargetsRequest, *GotoTargetsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `GotoTargetsRequest` to populate the given `GotoTargetsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `GotoTargetsRequest` to populate the given `GotoTargetsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnInitializeRequest func(*InitializeRequest, *InitializeResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `InitializeRequest` to populate the given `InitializeResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `InitializeRequest` to populate the given `InitializeResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnLaunchRequest func(*LaunchRequest, *LaunchResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `LaunchRequest` to populate the given `LaunchResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `LaunchRequest` to populate the given `LaunchResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnModulesRequest func(*ModulesRequest, *ModulesResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ModulesRequest` to populate the given `ModulesResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ModulesRequest` to populate the given `ModulesResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnNextRequest func(*NextRequest, *NextResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `NextRequest` to populate the given `NextResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `NextRequest` to populate the given `NextResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnPauseRequest func(*PauseRequest, *PauseResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `PauseRequest` to populate the given `PauseResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `PauseRequest` to populate the given `PauseResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnRestartFrameRequest func(*RestartFrameRequest, *RestartFrameResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `RestartFrameRequest` to populate the given `RestartFrameResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `RestartFrameRequest` to populate the given `RestartFrameResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnRestartRequest func(*RestartRequest, *RestartResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `RestartRequest` to populate the given `RestartResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `RestartRequest` to populate the given `RestartResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnReverseContinueRequest func(*ReverseContinueRequest, *ReverseContinueResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ReverseContinueRequest` to populate the given `ReverseContinueResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ReverseContinueRequest` to populate the given `ReverseContinueResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnRunInTerminalRequest func(*RunInTerminalRequest, *RunInTerminalResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `RunInTerminalRequest` to populate the given `RunInTerminalResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `RunInTerminalRequest` to populate the given `RunInTerminalResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnScopesRequest func(*ScopesRequest, *ScopesResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ScopesRequest` to populate the given `ScopesResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ScopesRequest` to populate the given `ScopesResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnSetBreakpointsRequest func(*SetBreakpointsRequest, *SetBreakpointsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `SetBreakpointsRequest` to populate the given `SetBreakpointsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `SetBreakpointsRequest` to populate the given `SetBreakpointsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnSetExceptionBreakpointsRequest func(*SetExceptionBreakpointsRequest, *SetExceptionBreakpointsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `SetExceptionBreakpointsRequest` to populate the given `SetExceptionBreakpointsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `SetExceptionBreakpointsRequest` to populate the given `SetExceptionBreakpointsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnSetFunctionBreakpointsRequest func(*SetFunctionBreakpointsRequest, *SetFunctionBreakpointsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `SetFunctionBreakpointsRequest` to populate the given `SetFunctionBreakpointsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `SetFunctionBreakpointsRequest` to populate the given `SetFunctionBreakpointsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnSetVariableRequest func(*SetVariableRequest, *SetVariableResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `SetVariableRequest` to populate the given `SetVariableResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `SetVariableRequest` to populate the given `SetVariableResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnSourceRequest func(*SourceRequest, *SourceResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `SourceRequest` to populate the given `SourceResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `SourceRequest` to populate the given `SourceResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnStackTraceRequest func(*StackTraceRequest, *StackTraceResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `StackTraceRequest` to populate the given `StackTraceResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `StackTraceRequest` to populate the given `StackTraceResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnStepBackRequest func(*StepBackRequest, *StepBackResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `StepBackRequest` to populate the given `StepBackResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `StepBackRequest` to populate the given `StepBackResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnStepInRequest func(*StepInRequest, *StepInResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `StepInRequest` to populate the given `StepInResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `StepInRequest` to populate the given `StepInResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnStepInTargetsRequest func(*StepInTargetsRequest, *StepInTargetsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `StepInTargetsRequest` to populate the given `StepInTargetsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `StepInTargetsRequest` to populate the given `StepInTargetsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnStepOutRequest func(*StepOutRequest, *StepOutResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `StepOutRequest` to populate the given `StepOutResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `StepOutRequest` to populate the given `StepOutResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnThreadsRequest func(*ThreadsRequest, *ThreadsResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `ThreadsRequest` to populate the given `ThreadsResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `ThreadsRequest` to populate the given `ThreadsResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 ```go
 var OnVariablesRequest func(*VariablesRequest, *VariablesResponse) error
 ```
-Called by `HandleRequest` when unmarshaling `VariablesRequest` to populate the given `VariablesResponse` that it'll then return a pointer to (or discard and return `nil` in case this handler returns an `error`).
+Called by `HandleRequest` after unmarshaling the given `VariablesRequest` to populate the given `VariablesResponse` that it'll then return a pointer to (in addition to this handler's returned `error`, if any).

 #### func  HandleRequest